peternixon/MG-EV-OBD-PID/README.md

 ## How to use:
 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.

-Download https://raw.githubusercontent.com/peternixon/MG-EV-OBD-PID/main/extendedpids/MG%20ZS%20EV.csv and put it in the ".torque\extendedpids" folder on you phone then load it from the "Settings \ Manage extra PIDs/Sensors \ Add predefined set \ MG ZS EV" Menu in the Torque Pro app.
+Download https://github.com/peternixon/MG-EV-OBD-PID/archive/refs/heads/main.zip and extract the "extendedpids\MG ZS EV.csv" file into the ".torque\extendedpids\" directory on your phone then import it from the "Settings \ Manage extra PIDs/Sensors \ Add predefined set \ MG ZS EV" Menu in the Torque Pro app.
+If you wish, you can also use my sample dashbard by extracting the "dashboards\MG ZS EV.dash" file into the ".torque\dashboards\" directory on your phone then importing it into Torque Pro.

 ## What hardware do I need?
 Any Bluetooth Diagnostic Scanner supported by Torque Pro connected to an android phone or tablet should be fine however testing is being done with an NX101 Pro with PIC18F25K80 Chip